 The nutmeg tree is native to the Spice Islands (the Moluccas), though it is now grown in the West Indies.
 It is an evergreen tree about 7.5 metres (25 feet high .)
 The tree won’t bloom until it is about nine years old, when it produces male and female flowers, and then fruit.
 It will produce for about 75 years.
 The nutmeg is the seed of the fruit.
 Mace is a lacy covering on the nutmeg.
 The mace is removed and treated separately; the nutmeg is then dried.Nutmeg has a strong, warm aromatic taste.
 You can buy nutmegs whole and grate up what you need as you need it, or buy it already ground.
 The purists will of course, inevitably, tell you that grinding it yourself is better — their radar hones in on anything that involves one more extra step for you.
 For once they’re right, though for another reason: whole nutmegs have a much longer shelf-life, and will still be tasty and useful after the already ground stuff has turned to tasteless sawdust.
 That makes the whole ones a better buy.

-In Middle-Eastern and South-Asian food, Nutmeg is often used in savoury dishes.
-In Western cooking, it has been reserved mostly for sweet dishes — pies, puddings, cookies, spice cakes, etc. The biggest exception is Dutch cooking, which will use it a lot more for savoury recipes, perhaps owing to the time when it flowed freely through their ports (funny how that happens when you have a monopoly, hein?)
+In Middle-Eastern and South-Asian food, nutmeg is often used in savoury dishes.
+In Western cooking, it has been reserved mostly for sweet dishes — pies, puddings, cookies, spice cakes, etc. The biggest exception is Dutch cooking, which will use it a lot more for savoury recipes, perhaps owing to the time when it flowed freely through their ports.

 You can try mace, ginger, cinnamon or allspice.